skx/cpmulator/README.md

 There are some options which can change/improve newline handling, I prefer to run `A:!OUTPUT :CR=NONE;LF=BOTH` but you can experiment with "CR" and "LF" separately with the various options (ALL, BOTH, CR, & LF) as you prefer.

-### Debug Handling
+### Version Reporting

-We expect that all _real_ debugging will involve the comprehensive logfile which is created via the `-log-path` argument to the emulator, however we have a "quick debug" option which will merely log the syscalls which are invoked, and this has the advantage that it can be enabled, or disabled, at runtime.

-`A:!DEBUG.COM` will show the state of the flag, and it can be enabled with `A:!DEBUG 1` or disabled with `!DEBUG 0`.

-Finally `A:!VERSION.COM` will show you the version of the emulator you're running.
+`A:!VERSION.COM` will show you the version of the emulator you're running.